Topology meets superconductivity in a one-dimensional $t-J$ model of magnetic atoms: Results

-As shown in the inset of Fig.\,\ref{Panel 1: SS, LEL}(c), decreasing $J_\perp$ further drives the system into a regime where $K_c > 1$, indicating the possible emergence of dominant superconducting correlations.
+As shown in Fig.\,\ref{Panel 1: SS, LEL}(c), decreasing $J_\perp$ further drives the system into a regime where $K_c > 1$, indicating the possible emergence of dominant superconducting correlations.
+We reinforce this by performing a finite-size scaling analysis of the Luttinger parameter $K_c$ around the transition point.
+This extrapolation to the thermodynamic limit (TDL) not only corroborates the transition to a superconducting phase, but also shows that the finite-size results at length $L = 240$ closely approximate the TDL.
 As this prediction is only completely reliable in the low energy limit, we now explicitly examine the decay of relevant correlation functions.
 In particular, in one-dimensional systems the leading order of a quantum phase is determined by the correlation function that decays most slowly--or equivalently, maintains the largest value at long distances, see Methods.
-As shown in Fig.\,\ref{Panel 1: SS, LEL}(c), in the regime where $\Delta_s=0$, the spin ordering is dominant.
-This behavior is indeed unveiled by the largest asymptotic value of the spin-density-wave (SDW) correlator
+As shown in Fig.\,\ref{Panel 1: SS, LEL}(d), in the regime where $\Delta_s=0$, the spin ordering is dominant.
+This behavior is indeed unveiled by the largest asymptotic value of the spin density wave (SDW) correlator

 For intermediate negative values of $J_\perp/t$ giving rise to a finite spin gap, the dominant ordering becomes the charge one.
-This is evidenced by the charge-density-wave (CDW) correlation function,
+This is evidenced by the charge density wave (CDW) correlation function,

 which exhibits the highest value at large $r$.
 Such a behavior allows us to identify this regime as a Luther-Emery Liquid (LEL)\cite{Luther1974}, characterized by a finite spin gap and dominant CDW correlations.
-Notably, by further decreasing $J_\perp/t$ Fig.\,\ref{Panel 1: SS, LEL}(c) indicates that the charge ordering is suddenly replaced by an emergent extended-singlet-superconductor (ESS) phase captured by the slow decay of
+Notably, by further decreasing $J_\perp/t$ Fig.\,\ref{Panel 1: SS, LEL}(d) indicates that the charge ordering is replaced by an emergent extended singlet superconductor (ESS) phase captured by the slow decay of